 - Shave: By using your electric razor, begin evenly shaving around your face.
 Unlike a manual shaver, it is a good idea to shave against the grain in this situation.

 - Care: After you have finished, apply some after-shave oil or moisturiser to avoid irritation.

 Shave Before or After Shower?

 You may be asking yourself ‘should I shave my face before or after I shower’?
 The answer to this question is mostly down to personal preference.
 On the one hand, shaving after a shower is a great way to open your pores and give yourself a smoother shave.
 The hot water and steam are perfect for opening your pores and preparing your skin.

 On the other hand, shaving before you shower means that you can clean any excess shaving foam or hair from your face.
 However, if you want the best of both worlds then why not try shaving in the shower?
 This may be tricky if you’re using cream and a manual razor as the water would just run off.
-But, as long as you make sure that your electric shaver is wet or dry, you can use this whilst in the shower.
+The beauty is that you can use an electric shaver wet or dry, so you can use this whilst in the shower.
 Above anything else, this a great way to save time and water.

 Shaving with Acne

 Getting a smooth shave can be hard enough for any man, but If you suffer from acne then you will know more than anyone the struggles of trying to shave without any hassle.
 However, before you decide to get the full hipster look and grow a beard, there are still ways you can shave relatively painlessly.